Categories

 The Code for Crown Prosecutors is a public document, issued by the Director of Public Prosecutions, that sets out the general principles Crown Prosecutors should follow when they make decisions on cases.

-Check out our articles on Sussex Police, Chief Constable Jo Shiner Sussex Police, Policing, Police News, Policing by Consent, Two Tiered Policing, Met Police and the highly questionable Sussex Family Justice Board.
+Check out our articles on Sussex Police, Chief Constable Jo Shiner Sussex Police, Policing, Police News, Policing by Consent, Two Tiered Policing, What is a Police and Crime Commissioner and a Police and Crime Panel ?, Met Police and the highly questionable Sussex Family Justice Board.

 Latest Articles

-Wasting Police Time was last updated on 12th September 2024
+Wasting Police Time was last updated on the 15th January 2025

 By Dom Watts